 Your approach to each essay will depend on what type of prompt is being asked.
 Be aware that not all essay prompts are the same, which means that sometimes your preferred essay structure simply won’t suit the type of prompt asked.
-This month we look at 5 types of essay topics – what you should watch out for and how you could approach your essay writing.
+That's why it's important to be aware of the 5 types of essay topics – what you should watch out for and how you could approach your essay writing.
 The topics used in this blog post have been gathered from the VCAA English past exams.

 1. Character-based prompts :

 Cosi is more than an entertaining comedy.
 It reveals the sadness of the lives of the characters.
 Discuss.
 (Cosi, Louis Nowra)

 These prompts focus on one or more characters.
 In this case, you would most likely structure your essay paragraphs based on particular characters or something in common with a set of characters.
 Essays can become quite repetitive if each paragraph is based around one character so try to add in discussion about themes or the character’s relationships with other characters.
 Remember that minor characters can be just as important as major characters.

 To what extent is love an escape from the horrors of war in A Farewell to Arms?
 (A Farewell to Arms, Ernest Hemingway)